 Pressures to put children in institutions often arise from the disadvantaged economic background of families.
-According to a survey conducted in 1993/1994 among 615 children from nine mother-and-child homes for children up to three years of age, only 11.8 per cent were placed in a home for medical reasons, including congenital malformations, malnutrition, prematurity, mental retardation or psychiatric illness of the parents.34 Most children (67.1 per cent) were institutionalized for purely social indications, such as lone motherhood, poor living conditions, large number of children (fewer than 5 per cent) were orphans.
+According to a survey conducted in 1993/1994 among 615 children from nine mother-and-child homes for children up to three years of age, only 11.8 per cent were placed in a home for medical reasons, including congenital malformations, malnutrition, prematurity, mental retardation or psychiatric illness of the parents.
+4 Most children (67.1 per cent) were institutionalized for purely social indications, such as lone motherhood, poor living conditions, large number of children within the household, or imprisonment of the parent/s.
+Very few children (fewer than 5 per cent) were orphans.
 Most children were born out of marriage (56.3 per cent), many were born to young mothers aged between 13 and 20 (32.6 per cent) and 55.6 per cent were of Roma ethnic origin.